Does Your House Have a Good Foundation?

 One of the most common foundation types is a concrete slab.
-If your home is settled on a slab, here are some of the things you want to look for.
+If your home is settled on a concrete slab, here are 9 ways you can check for problems with your foundation:

 If you take a look around the perimeter of the home, stand at a corner and look down the wall.
 The walls should be basically straight, both up and down and from side to side.
 Check for leaning or bulging of the walls with a level.
 If anything seems out of place, it may be wise to make a call.